 Lagoons and other earthen or synthetic lined basins shall be maintained at all times until closed in compliance with this section.

-All lagoons and other earthen or synthetic lined basins must be properly closed if the permittee ceases operation.
-In addition, any lagoon or other earthen or synthetic lined basin that is not in use for a period of 12 consecutive months must be properly closed unless the facility intends to resume use of the structure at a later date, and either:

-Maintains the structure as though it were actively in use, to prevent compromise of structural integrity; or

-Removes manure and wastewater to a depth of one foot or less and refills the structure with clean water to preserve the integrity of the synthetic or earthen liner.
-In either case, the permittee shall notify the Secretary, in writing, of the action taken, and shall conduct routine inspections, maintenance, and record keeping as though the structure were in use.
-Prior to restoration of use of the structure, the permittee shall notify the Secretary, in writing, and provide the opportunity for inspection.
-The permittee shall properly handle and dispose of the water used to preserve the integrity of the synthetic or earthen liner during periods of non-use in accordance with the NMP.

 All closure of lagoons and other earthen or synthetic lined basins shall be consistent with the December 2019 Vermont NRCS Conservation Practice Standard #360.
 Consistent with this standard the permittee shall remove all waste materials to the maximum extent practicable and dispose of them in accordance with the permittee’s NMP, unless otherwise authorized by the Secretary.

 Unless otherwise authorized by the Secretary, completion of closure for lagoons and other earthen or synthetic lined basins shall occur as promptly as practicable after the permittee ceases to operate or, if the permittee has not ceased operations, 12 months from the date on which the use of the structure ceased, unless the lagoons or basins are being maintained for possible future use in accordance with the requirements above.